MetOffice/fab/docs/source/howto_write_config.rst

 Preprocessing resolves any `#include` and `#ifdef` directives in the code, which must happen before we analyse it.

-Thanks to Fab's sensible defaults, the Fortran preprocessor know where to find the Fortran source code.
+Thanks to Fab's sensible defaults, the Fortran preprocessor knows where to find the Fortran source code.
-It was added to the :term:`Artefact Store` by the previous step.
+It was added to the :term:`Artefact Store` by the preceding step.

 .. note::
     *Artefact Store*

-    Steps generally create and find artefacts in this in-memory dict, arranged into named collections.
+    Steps generally create and find artefacts in this dictionary, arranged into named collections.
-    In this case, the Fortran preprocessor automatically looks for source code in a collection named "all_source", which is the default output from the preceding FindSourceFiles step.
+    The Fortran preprocessor automatically looks for Fortran source code in a collection named `'all_source'`, which is the default output from the preceding FindSourceFiles step.